Greg-Lim/Greg-Lim/README.md

 - [🛠](## "Technologies") React, Node, Express, MongoDB

 ### 🤹 I'm Currently
+- Studying as a CS student in NTU
 - Building a front-end web page for TOP 2022